jwtk/jjwt/README.md

 This is an example showing how to encrypt and decrypt a JWT using RSA cryptography.

 Because RSA cannot encrypt much data, RSA is used to encrypt and decrypt a secure-random key, and that generated key in turn is used to actually encrypt the payload as described in the [RSA Key Encryption](jwe-alg-rsa) section above.
-Because of this, RSA Key Algorithms must be paired with an AEAD Encryption Algorithm, as shown below.
+As such, RSA Key Algorithms must be paired with an AEAD Encryption Algorithm, as shown below.

 In this example, Bob will encrypt a JWT using Alice's RSA public key to ensure only she may read it.
 Alice can then decrypt the JWT using her RSA private key: